Embeddings Explained: The Hidden Technology Powering Every AI App

 Why Embeddings Are the Foundation of Modern AI

-Without embeddings, RAG pipelines cannot retrieve relevant documents, recommendation engines cannot find similar items, semantic search cannot match meaning across different words, and LLMs cannot process text at all — every modern AI application depends on the ability to convert content into comparable numerical vectors.
+Without embeddings, RAG pipelines cannot retrieve relevant documents, recommendation engines cannot find similar items, and semantic search cannot match meaning across different words.
 Embeddings are not one feature in the AI ecosystem.
 They are load-bearing infrastructure.
 Consider what breaks without them:

 2026